 Luckily for me, my child’s favorite toy was a soft-bodied baby doll.
 It was machine washable, so when I could get away with it, I would sneak it away and pop it through the machine and dryer while she was asleep.
 Voila — one nice, clean doll.

 It’s not always that easy though.
-Let’s look at why we need to clean baby toys, the different materials toys are made from, and the best way to clean them.
+Let’s look at why we need to clean baby toys, the materials they are made from, and the best way to clean them.

 Why Should You Clean Baby Toys?

 Babies love playing with toys, but just think about what they do with them.
-They throw them around the floor, drool on them, spit up on them and, after all this, put them in their mouths.
+They throw them around the floor, drool on them, spit up on them, and after all this, they put them in their mouths.

-These toys may harbor germs, which could make your baby sick.
+These toys may harbor germs that could make your baby sick.
 This is especially the case if another family member has been ill recently and handled the toy.
 Or you might have had a playdate where other babies have played with the toys and left germs behind.

-Regular cleaning of baby toys is essential to make sure bacteria can’t take hold.
-This is especially the case with soft toys, like teddies and spongy toys (source).
+Regular cleaning of baby toys is essential to ensure bacteria can’t take hold.
+This is especially the case with soft toys, like teddy bears and spongy toys (1).

 How to Clean Baby Toys